 He has a particular interest in education and with BIR, ASRT and SOR support he launched an iPad book/app called 'X is for X-ray' at RSNA in Chicago Nov 2010.
 See a review here from Teachers With Apps.

-His work will be on permanent display at the BIR and will feature on publications.
-His work also appears in private and public collections and has featured in National Geographic Magazine, Smithsonian Magazine, The Science Imaging Journal, Wellcome Trust News, Synergy, I Science ( Imperial College ), The Royal Photographic Society...
+His work also appears in private and public collections and has featured in National Geographic Magazine, Smithsonian Magazine, The Science Imaging Journal, Wellcome Trust News, Synergy, I Science ( Imperial College ) and The Royal Photographic Society.

-He has given a live webinar for BIR about his recent projects.
-To access, please click here (or here for IOS system).
+He has delivered a webinar for BIR about his recent projects.
+Watch the recording here.

 A Current Project Example: